 Step 9:

-Move to next area and repeat.
-Do not stop until entire surface has been treated.
-Do not put glaze on previous edge but rather apply within 1 inch or so and soften into previous edge with your pounce brush or another dry brush.
+Move to the next area and repeat.
+Do not stop until the entire surface has been treated.
+Do not put glaze on the previous edge; instead apply within 1 inch or so and soften into the previous edge with your pounce brush or another dry brush.

-Corners and difficult edges At corners apply glaze to within ½ to 1 inch of edge and with a dry brush, work into corner, then soften, smooth and pounce with a smaller, single brush.
+Corners and difficult edges At corners apply glaze to within 1/2 to 1 inch of the edge and, with a dry brush, work into the corner.
+Then soften, smooth and pounce with a smaller brush.
 Use light, gentle movements.
-Applying a protective varnish coat.

 painted bronze finish